Is Your Workforce Fit For Work? Picking the Right Screening Tools For Your Business

 The Functional Movement Screen has recently gained popularity among trainers, chiropractors and physiotherapists because it’s scored simply, gives a good baseline of abilities and, through rescreening, provides a consistent measure of progress.
 It’s something that you can very quickly and easily use to assess the physical capabilities of your workforce.

 At the end of the day, it’s important to select the right type of assessment base on the outcome you are looking to achieve.
-If you are unsure what type of assessment you need, the team at Bodycare can help.
+You might needs to explore Fitness for Duty Assessments (FFD, Functional Capacity Evaluations (FCE) or Functional Movement Screening (FMS) If you are unsure what type of assessment you need, the team at Bodycare can help.